Kellenkjames/RB109/each_map_select/example_7.md

 ```
 # Written Response:

 The local variable `arr` is initialized and assigned to the Array `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` on line 6.
-The local variable `incremented` is initialized and assigned to calling the `map` method on `arr`.
-The `do...end` alongside the `map` method defines a block on lines 6-8; while the block parameter `n` represents the current element of each array.
-Within the block; the expression `n + 1` is evaluated on each element  After the block is passed to the `map` method for each element; the return value is a new array; `[2, 3, 4, 5, 6, 7, 8, 9, 10, 11]`.
+The local variable `incremented` is initialized and assigned to calling the `map` method invocation on `arr`.

+The `do...end` alongside the `map` method invocation defines a block on lines 6-8; Within the block; the parameter `n` represents each element in`arr`.
+The expression `n + 1` will be evaluated for each `n` in `arr`.
+Since `map` calls the block for each `n` and returns a new value for each `n`; it will return a new Array of elements; `[2, 3, 4, 5, 6, 7, 8, 9, 10, 11]`.

-The `p` method is called with `incremented` passed to it as an argument.
-The output is the new array; `[2, 3, 4, 5, 6, 7, 8, 9, 10, 11]`, the return value is the same object.
+The `p` method invocation passes `incremented` in as an argument on line 10; this outputs the Array `[2, 3, 4, 5, 6, 7, 8, 9, 10, 11]` and returns the same object.

 This problem demonstrates behaviors of the `map` method.
-The `map` method calls the block with each element of `self` and returns a *new* Array whose elements are the return values from the block.
-The original object is not affected.
+The `map` method will call the block on each element and returns a new Array whose elements are the return values from the block.